elunna/nerfhack-changelog/README.md

 * Monsters with this property have the M3_BERSERK tag and can be quite dangerous if you take them for granted
 * When berserkers are below 50% of their health, they have a high chance to go into berserk mode
 * Monsters can also immediately go berserk if they are woken and angered
-* When a monster goes berserk it turns hostile and regains a roll of it's max HP, possibly going far above it's normal max HP
+* When a monster goes berserk it turns hostile and regains a roll of it's max HP, possibly recovering all of its HP.
 * Nearby denizens are also woken up when a monster goes berserk (it screams a battle cry)
 * When berserking, monsters totally ignore Elbereth or Scare Monster.
 If they are usually skittish or trying to keep away, they will instead actively approach
 * Berserking monsters also never flee when their HP gets low